OPM/ResInsight/docs/WellPaths.md

 The supported ASCII format is quite flexible but the main requirements are:

 1. Each data line must contain four numbers: X Y TVD MD separated with white-space.
+2. Lines starting with "--" or "#" is considered to be comment lines
-2. A line starting with none-number-characters are ignored, unless :
+3. A line starting with none-number-characters are used as a well name after the following rules:
 	1. If the line contains a pair of :  ', `, ´, ’ or ‘ the text between the quotation marks is used as a well name.
-	2. If the line contains the case insensitive string "name " the rest of the line is used as a well name.
+	2. If the line contains the case insensitive string "name" with an optional ":" after, the rest of the line is used as a well name.
+	3. If there are no quotes or "name"'s, the complete line is used as a well name.
+	4. If there are several consecutive name-like lines, only the last one will be used
 3. If a well name is found, a new well is created and the following data points ends up in it.

-### Example 1:
+#### Example 1:

 	WELLNAME: WELL1
     4507.0	5638.5	0.0	0.0